-TPM checks the inflation pressures of the four mounted tires.
+TPM checks the tire pressure in the four mounted tires during driving.
 The system notifies you if there is a significant loss of pressure in one or more tires.

 Functional requirement

 In order to assure the reliable reporting of a flat tire, the system must be reset while all tire inflation pressures are correct.